-Though inherently unequal, feudalism bound the different classes of society together with a series of bonds or obligations.
-The lord allowed peasants or serfs to work his land; in return the peasants handed over a proportion of their grain or produce to the lord.
+Though inherently unequal, feudalism bound different social classes together with a series of bonds or obligations.
+The lord allowed peasants or serfs to work his land.
+In return, the peasants handed over a proportion of their grain or produce to the lord.
 The lord also shared land with his knights, who helped the lord defend his realm.
-All classes contributed to the church with gifts and tithes, believing these would provide blessings from God.
+All classes contributed to the church with gifts and tithes, believing they would facilitate blessings from God.

-Medieval feudalism as a whole system had died out in France by the 1500s.
-By the turn of the 18th century France had a strengthening national government and a rapidly changing economy – yet remnants of feudalism lingered in many rural areas.
+Medieval feudalism in its entirety died out in France before the 1500s.
+By the turn of the 1700s, France had a strengthening national government and a rapidly changing economy – yet remnants of feudalism lingered in many rural areas.
 This diluted form of feudalism, which historians now call seigneurialism, was chiefly economic and concerned only with ownership and tenure of the land.

 John Markoff, historian

 Most seigneurs were nobles, though this was not always the case.
 Many members of the clergy and upper bourgeoisie purchased seigneuries (feudal estates) in the 17th and early 18th centuries.
-The status and trappings of the seigneur – the feudal dues, exclusive hunting rights, an individual pew in the local church and so on – were prestigious and highly sought after.
+The status and trappings of the seigneur – the collection of feudal dues, exclusive hunting rights, an individual pew in the local church and so on – were prestigious and highly sought after.

 Rigorous studies of cahiers drafted by the Third Estate show almost no support for retaining feudal rights as they stood.
-The majority of the cahiers (55 per cent) suggested abolishing the champart and cens, albeit with some compensation to the seigneur.
-A smaller proportion (36 per cent) suggested reforming or merging these payments.
-The cahiers were similarly opposed to the banalités, arguing that they be abolished with (43 per cent) or without (40 per cent) compensation to the seigneur.
+The majority of the cahiers (55 percent) suggested abolishing the champart and cens, albeit with some compensation to the seigneur.
+A smaller proportion (36 percent) suggested reforming or merging these payments.
+The cahiers were similarly opposed to the banalités, arguing that they be abolished with (43 percent) or without (40 percent) compensation to the seigneur.

 1. Seigneurialism was a system of land tenure used in some rural areas of 18th century France.
-It was derived from and contained some aspects of medieval feudalism.
+It was derived from and contained aspects of medieval feudalism.

-3. In seigneurial holdings peasants were required to make annual payments to the seigneur, either in cash (cens) or with produce (champart).
+3. In seigneurial holdings, peasants were required to make annual payments to the seigneur, either in cash (cens) or with produce (champart).
 The seigneur also charged taxes for using infrastructure like the flour mill, wine press and baker’s oven (banalités).